If you’re new to options trading, there are many different moving pieces you’ll need to understand.

 If you look on the flip side, if TSLA falls by $1, the calls would decrease by $0.67.
 However, the puts would increase by $0.34, if the stock falls by $1.

-There’s one thing to keep in mind, the delta values could change, and those changes could be measured by the gamma.
+There’s one thing to keep in mind,: the delta values could change, and those changes could be measured by the gamma, which is another metric of risk in options trading.
 We’ll be going over gamma in the next guide of this options trading series.
 Now, if you want to start multiplying your money, you need to understand the Greeks, among other things.

 Ultimately, you potentially could start multiplying your money and hitting trades like this.
 However, it’s not an easy road and will take time and grit.
 You could see how the money pattern has revolutionized the reality of profit taking and learn how you could double or triple your money using his simple Options strategy.